Zeurkeur/finalproject/README.md

 # All images have also been provided within the github repository as well.
 # '/' is where the root directory should be.
 # 127.0.0.1:3000 port is where it should start.

+# To initialize the project, change the cd in CMD to cd ...\final-master, then run a node myserver.js.
+Exepected response:
+# "Server is running on port 3000"